Euphan Easton

 Stitches: Cross, satin, long-short, outline, chain, double running, French knot, cross-over-one

-Media: Silk and silk chenille on wool
+Media: Silk on linen

 Euphan could possibly have been from outside of Hawick.
 If so, there was a girl born in about 1810 in Cockpen, Midlothian, who went on to marry William Smith 19 September 1831 in Cockpen.
 Cockpen is about 40 miles north of Hawick.